AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/public_state.md

 Just like the `PublicMutable` it is generic over the variable type `T`.
 The type `MUST` implement Serialize and Deserialize traits.

-You can find the details of `PublicImmutable` in the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/public_immutable.nr).
+You can find the details of `PublicImmutable` in the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/public_immutable.nr).

 ### `new`